John Belushi: Drug use and death

-Belushi had managed to refrain from drug use for a brief period during the production of Continental Divide, but severely relapsed during the production of Neighbors.
-Less than four months after the shoot ended, on March 4, 1982, Belushi visited the Los Angeles office of his long-time manager Bernie Brillstein and asked him for money.
-Brillstein declined, strongly suspecting that Belushi wanted money for drugs.
-Later that day, Belushi returned and again asked for money while Brillstein was in a meeting with someone.
+On March 4, 1982, Belushi visited the Los Angeles office of his long-time manager Bernie Brillstein and asked him for money.
+Brillstein declined, suspecting that Belushi wanted more drugs.
+Later that day, Belushi returned and again asked for money while Brillstein was in a meeting.
 Brillstein was reluctant to rebuke Belushi in front of the other person and gave him the money.
-In the early morning hours of March 5, Belushi was visited separately by friends Robin Williams and Robert De Niro, as well as drug dealer Cathy Smith.
+In the early morning hours of March 5, 1982, Belushi, while in his Chateau Marmont bungalow, was visited separately by friends Robin Williams and Robert De Niro, as well as Cathy Smith.